vollmerm/simplescheme.js/README.markdown

 Progress
 --------

 While it's usable, a lot is missing from the interpreter in its current state.
 Currently there is only very basic error checking.
 Numbers are the only supported type.
-Single-quote shortcut for quotes is not implemented -- use (quote *stuff).

 Most basic Scheme functions are implemented: car, cdr, cons, list, if, cond, define, lambda, null?, and so on.
 A few math functions are included (stuff like cos, sin, sqrt).
 See the source for a complete list.